Learning the basics of ActyxOS

 ax).
 You can find builds for several operating systems at https://downloads.actyx.com.
 You can find detailed installation instructions for the Actyx CLI here.

-Once installed you can check that everything works as follows:
+Once installed you can check that everything works by typing the following into your command line:

 Check out the troubleshooting section below or let us know.